Elk Enchiladas with a Spicy Red Sauce

 • Preheat oven to 400 degrees F.

-• Heat a skillet over medium heat and add oil, onions and bell pepper cooking for about 5 minutes.
-Add ground game meat to skillet and cook until browned.
-Add the seasonings to the meat and stir to combine.
-Remove from heat.
+• Heat a skillet over medium heat and add oil, onions, and bell pepper.
+Cook for about 5 minutes until softened.
+Add the ground game meat and cook until browned.
+Stir in the seasonings and remove from heat.

-• Fill flour tortillas with the meat mixture and a little cheese rolling up to enclose.
-Place the seam side down and arrange side by side in the baking dish.
-If you have extra meat remaining add it to the top of the filled tortillas.
-Pour the red sauce over the enchiladas and top with the remaining shredded cheese, sliced black olives and cilantro.
+• Pour ½ cup of the sauce into the bottom of a 9×13-inch baking dish.
+Fill the flour tortillas with the meat mixture and a little cheese, then roll to enclose.
+Place seam-side down in the dish.
+Spread any remaining meat over the top of the filled tortillas.
+Pour the remaining red sauce over the enchiladas and top with shredded cheese, sliced black olives, and cilantro.

 Notes